tuefekci/overcli/README.md

 Also it was important for me that is easy to render the results, to strings or arrays for use in other contexts like files or databases.

-## Goals/TODO!
-- find a proper name!
-- some mini games in the examples to show how it works.
-- some more examples of how to use it.
-- more animation support.
-- more charts.
-- better window handling and multi window support.
-- support for every OS.

 ## How?

 ## Features